pganalyze/pganalyze-docs/enterprise/setup/index.md

 Before you can add a database to the pganalyze installation, you'll need to enable the `pg_stat_statements` extension on it.

 This extension is bundled with PostgreSQL and allows you detailed query monitoring.
-Its overhead on the database system is minimal (although not zero), and it is required to use pganalyze.
+Its overhead on the database system is minimal, and it is required to use pganalyze.

 Please see [self-hosted systems](/docs/install/01_enabling_pg_stat_statements) or [Amazon RDS](/docs/install/amazon_rds) instructions on how to add it to your database.